Cascading list of programs in right click context menu in Windows 7

 Creating the registry file

 This will add the functionality to get working from right click context menu.
-Open Notepad, copy paste the following and as per your need :
+Open Notepad, copy paste the following and modify as per your need :

 Windows Registry Editor Version 5.00